itekaf/ngx-translate-lint/README.md

            Max count of warnings in all files.
 If this value more that count of warnings, then an error is return Possible Values: <number>
            (default: "0")
-  -t, --tsconfig [path] [BETA]
-          The beta argument which enables AST parsing for the angular project.
-Need to set up the path to the tsconfig file.
-Right now included only one rule: checked if `ngx-translate` imported for your project
-          Possible Values: <relative path|absolute path>
-           (default: "./")
-  --isNgxTranslateLintImported [path] [BETA]
-          The beta argument which enables AST parsing for the angular project.
-Need to set up the path to the tsconfig file (tsconfig option).
-Right now included only one rule: checked if `ngx-translate` imported for your project
-          Possible Values: <relative path|absolute path>
-           (default: "disable")

   -h, --help  output usage information